Membership Manual

 The workslot system is organized by two features: the type of work you do at the Coop and the time you do that work.
 The types of work represent “Committees” and pertain to particular areas of the Coop’s operations: receiving, stocking, office, front-end (checkout, cashier, entrance), food processing, and maintenance.
 The time you do your work is called a “shift” and would be defined by a day of the week and a start time.
 All shifts at the Coop are 2 hours and 45 minutes in length.

-The Coop’s current version of its member labor system, a product of efforts to streamline and make it more efficient, is designed to give members more direct management of their Coop membership and provide more flexible options for meeting the member-labor requirement.
+The Coop’s current member labor system, a product of efforts to streamline and make it more efficient, is designed to give members more direct management of their Coop membership and provide more flexible options for meeting the member-labor requirement.

 2. Member Services

 Member Services is the online portal where members manage their memberships.
 Every member has a Member Services account accessible from the Coop’s website.
-In Member Services you can schedule and cancel work shifts, see your status, initiate a leave of absence, apply for a work exemption, and make product suggestions, among other things.
+In Member Services, you can schedule and cancel work shifts, see your status, initiate a leave of absence, apply for a work exemption, and make product suggestions, among other things.
+All members are strongly encouraged to review the Member Services account on a regular basis.

 3. How to Schedule Shifts